DIAGNijmegen/website-content/content/pages/projects/cirruslungs.md

 network of clinical and technical partners that is needed to address the challenge of cost effective and efficient lung CT screening.
-A radiologist can quickly and accurately report chest CT scans and produce a standardized report with CIRRUS Lung Screening.
+A radiologist can quickly and accurately report chest CT scans and produce a standardized report with CIRRUS Lung Screening according to Lung-RADS guidelines.
+AI algorithms developed within DIAG are integrated into the workstation to allow for more accurate and faster interpretation of CT scans and extraction of a rich set of biomarkers.
 In addition to screen for lung cancer, the workstation is also aimed to screen for two other conditions for which heavy smokers are at risk: chronic obstructive pulmonary disease (COPD) and cardiovascular diseases.

 ## Software
 This software includes computer-aided detection and volumetric